-This bill was originally drasted by the interns of the Summer sa Senado 2005 internship program, namely: Bernice V. Francisco; Andrew L Ruanto; Eugen Aison T. Soriano; and Reynard Kayne R. Ycasiano, that:
+This bill was originally drafted by the interns of the Summer sa Senado 2005 internship program, namely: Bernice V. Francisco; Andrew I. Ruanto; Eugen Aison T.

+Soriano; and Reynard Kayne R. Ycasiano.

-The Constitution, Article 2, Section 24 provides that:
+The Constitution provides that:

-"The State recognizes the vital role of communication and information in nation-building,
+Article 2, Section 24.
+The State recognizes the vital role of communication and information in nation-building; and